Cryptorado-Community/Cryptorado-Quasar/README.md

 - [ ] Flat pages as database
 - [ ] Can be tracked in a Git repo - so history is maintained and easy to host among distributed peers

+#### Distributed Data Base

+DB to hold:
+- [ ] Events
+- [ ] Meetups / Individual Homepages
+- [ ] Blog type Bulletin Board Pages

+Possible solutions for IPFS backend:
+- [OrbitDB](https://github.com/orbitdb/orbit-db) as a backend on IPFS - but is in beta.

+- [ ] [PeerPad](https://ipfs.io/ipns/peerpad.net/#/)  does not rely on a second or third-party.
+All nodes talk to each other directly, without intermediation.

 #### Easy Frontend Site Managment
 - http://quasar-framework.org
   - Full Front end Framework, headless in that sense.
   - Build on Vue and easy to use/ learn
   - Very easy to get seomthing looking good with a lot of great components

 ### Distributed Hosting / CDN: